 Enrollment in the selected provider for uploading required documentation including RN license, professional liability insurance, HIPAA and BSN Handbook acknowledgments

 If requested, satisfactory completion of Level 2 criminal background check, VECHS fingerprint, and drug screen through the selected provider

-Students earning a B.S.N. must complete all University General Studies and Foreign Language requirements prior to the final semester of coursework in the RN to BSN Nursing major.
+Students earning a B.S.N. must complete all University General Education and Foreign Language requirements prior to the final semester of coursework in the RN to BSN Nursing major.
 It is strongly recommended that the 8 courses which comprise the 'Florida Nursing Common Pre-requisites' be completed prior to entry into the major coursework in order to facilitate timely progression through the program coursework.
-STA 2023 is a required pre-requisite to NUR 4165.

 A minimum grade of “C” is required in all major and major-related courses.